Get in touch with us about your project! Email firstname.lastname@example.org, or call 314.669.1472

 - Are there industry-standard guidelines for bouncing/creating digital mix masters?

-The mastering process is critical to delivering an engaging, digitally viable recording to the marketplace.
-Hundreds of labels, producers, and independent musicians continue to trust Anthem Mastering for great sounding audio and meticulous attention to details.
+The mastering process can help you to deliver an engaging, digitally viable recording to the marketplace.
+Hundreds of labels, producers, and independent musicians trust Anthem Mastering to provide great sounding audio and meticulous attention to details for their music releases.

 Anthem Mastering is an Apple®-approved Mastered for iTunes® provider.
-If you're planning on releasing new material or reissuing back-catalog as Mastered for iTunes®, we can provide the materials you'll need to ensure that your music is transparently and faithfully distributed the way you intended it to be heard.
+If you're planning on releasing new material or reissuing back-catalog as Mastered for iTunes®, we can provide the materials you'll need to ensure that your music sounds its best in the 'real world'.
+As a specialized mastering studio, Anthem Mastering handles the detailed delivery requirements for digital music distribution every day.

-$40 per song for either a CD-DA/DDP® master or Mastered for iTunes® masters, $50 per song for both.
-If you have more specific questions about rates or scheduling, please email email@example.com or call Rob Schlette at 651.335.8076 to discuss your project.
+$50 per song for CD-DA/DDP® and Mastered for iTunes® deliverables.
+Transfer, archive, and other projects that aren't song-based are billed at $75 per hour.
+Digital noise reduction and restoration projects are billed $3.50 per track minute.
+If you have more specific questions about rates or scheduling, please email firstname.lastname@example.org or call Rob Schlette at 314.669.1472 to discuss your project.

 In addition to your mix masters, we'll need: